 Countries have the possibility to validate their data file in the single entry point 'EDAMIS' before they send it to Eurostat to check if the format is correct.
 In addition, when they transmit the file to Eurostat, the automatic validation tool 'Struval' is integrated in EDAMIS to check several parameters about the format of the data file like:

-If the system finds errors during the validation step, the file is sent back to countries for revision.
-After the file passed through, it is validated also manually.
+If the system finds errors during any of the validation steps, the file is sent back to the countries for revision.

 Validation methods used by countries

-As countries used very different methods of data collection, the validation methods vary widely according to countries.
-Specific information can be found in the attached national quality reports (see upper right corner) (not yet available, will be added during the first half of 2021).
+As countries use very different methods of data collection, the validation methods vary widely according to countries.
+Specific information can be found in the attached national quality reports (see upper right corner).

 18.5.
 Data compilation